Lurkers in the Dark

 • Arvus

-The Thunderbolt/Thunderbolt Fury and the Marauders are available in the Wings of Vengeance starter sets.
-The lightnings and Valkyries/Vendettas are available in the Skies of Fire core set.
+The Thunderbolt/Thunderbolt Fury and the Marauders are included in the Wings of Vengeance starter set.
+The Lightnings and Valkyries/Vendettas are available in the Skies of Fire boxed set.

-Additionally, there also the Forge World Basilisk and Hydra Platforms, which are quite expensive.
-Alternatively, you could get the Adeptus Titanicus Accessories sprue.
-This sprue has a couple of radar turrets, a command bunker but importantly, a missile silo and a cannon, which could double as a Manticore and a Basilisk, respectively.
+Additionally, Forge World produces Basilisk and Hydra platforms, though these can be quite expensive.
+As an alternative, the Adeptus Titanicus Accessories sprue provides useful terrain pieces, including radar turrets, a command bunker, a missile silo, and a cannon.
+The missile silo and cannon can easily serve as a Manticore and Basilisk, respectively.

 Thunderbolt and the Thunderbolt Fury

-The principal areas of weakness for these aircraft are their speed and manoeuvrability, although these are still average for fighter aircraft in Aeronautica.
-Its speed and manoeuvrability are both good but this plane can still be outmanoeuvred.
-In a dogfight, the Thunderbolt can always rely upon its firepower and durability to win the day.
+The principal weaknesses of these aircraft are their speed and manoeuvrability.
+While both characteristics are still respectable for fighter aircraft in Aeronautica, they can be outmanoeuvred by more agile opponents.
+In a dogfight, however, the Thunderbolt can rely on its superior firepower and durability to win the day.

-Both the Thunderbolt and the Thunderbolt Fury can also take two hard points worth of ordinance.
-Skystrike Missiles could be taken to boost the aerial firepower.
-Alternatively, Hellstrike Missiles and/or Bombs could be taken to attack ground targets.
-The addition of these bombs and missiles do increase the cost of these aircraft.
+Both the Thunderbolt and the Thunderbolt Fury can carry two hardpoints’ worth of ordnance.
+Skystrike Missiles can be taken to enhance aerial firepower, while Hellstrike Missiles and/or bombs allow them to threaten ground targets.
+These upgrades increase the cost of the aircraft but also expand their battlefield flexibility.

-An Imperial Navy force should really contain a solid core of Thunderbolts and Furys.
-They are (IMO) one of the best fighter aircraft in the game.
+Any Imperial Navy force should contain a solid core of Thunderbolts and Thunderbolt Furys.
+In my opinion, they are among the best fighter aircraft in the game.

 Lightning

-The Lightning is a strange aircraft.
-As a fighter, it is significantly inferior to the Thunderbolt and the Avenger due to its low damage output.
-It is, however, a lot faster and more manoeuvrable.
-So, what is the purpose of this aircraft?
+The Lightning is an unusual aircraft.
+As a fighter, it is significantly inferior to the Thunderbolt and the Avenger due to its low sustained damage output.
+It is, however, much faster and more manoeuvrable.
+So what is the purpose of this aircraft?

-The Lightning’s high speed, high throttle and high manoeuvrability allow this aircraft to easily move into the ‘perfect’ position on the Area of Engagement.
-Additionally, these traits of speed and manoeuvrability make the movement of this aircraft difficult to predict, a real strength in this strategic game.
+The Lightning’s high speed, throttle, and manoeuvrability allow it to move easily into the “perfect” position within the Area of Engagement.
+These same traits also make its movement difficult to predict, which is a considerable advantage in such a strategic game.

-When the Lightning is in position, it unfortunately, lacks any real punch.
-At all ranges, with either Twin Lascannons or Multilasers, the Lightning lacks damage output.
-The Lightning can take three hardpoints worth of ordinance.
-This is the strength of the aircraft.
-At an initial cost of 19 points, with Twin Lascannons, the Lightning can take three pairs of missiles for the same cost as a Thunderbolt Fury.
-Additionally, all three pairs of missiles can be fired in one firing phase.
-Therefore, a Lightning with three pairs of Skystrike Missiles and Twin Lascannons can put out 2.35 average damage for one firing phase at medium range or 2.01 average damage for one firing phase at long range.
+The true strength of the Lightning lies in its three ordnance hardpoints.
+At an initial cost of 19 points (with Twin Lascannons), it can carry three pairs of missiles for the same cost as a Thunderbolt Fury.
+All three pairs can be fired in a single firing phase.
+A Lightning armed with three pairs of Skystrike Missiles and Twin Lascannons can therefore produce an average of 2.35 damage at medium range or 2.01 damage at long range in a single phase.

-The Lightning fighter can be set up to be a ‘one shot’ weapon, which used early in the game could really swing the fight in the Imperial Navy’s favour.
-It is not a substitute for the Thunderbolt.
+The Lightning can be configured as a powerful “one-shot” weapon.
+Used early in the game, it can significantly swing momentum in the Imperial Navy’s favour.
+However, it is not a substitute for the Thunderbolt.

 Avenger Strike Fighter

-The Avenger Strike fighter is an awesome looking plane.
-It is armed with a toned-down version of the Avenger Bolt cannon, from the Thunderbolt Fury and can be upgraded with additional Twin Lascannons or Twin Autocannons (I always choose the Lascannons).
-Together the Bolt Cannon and the Lascannons allow the Avenger to put out an average of 1.78 damage per turn at medium range, making it the second most damaging causing aircraft in the game.
-This is still less than the Thunderbolt Fury.
+The Avenger Strike Fighter is an impressive-looking aircraft.
+It is armed with a toned-down version of the Avenger Bolt Cannon found on the Thunderbolt Fury and can be upgraded with additional Twin Lascannons or Twin Autocannons (I always choose the Lascannons).
+Together, the Bolt Cannon and Twin Lascannons allow the Avenger to deal an average of 1.78 damage per turn at medium range, making it the second-highest damage-dealing aircraft in the game — though still below the Thunderbolt Fury.

-The Avenger comes second to the Fury in durability, with only 2 structure points.
-It has a max altitude of 4 whereas the Fury can go to 5.
-It has the same max speed and manoeuvrability but a lower throttle.
-So, in a straight comparison the Thunderbolt Fury at 25 points is a better aircraft then the Avenger with Twin Lascannons at 23 points.
+The Avenger ranks just behind the Fury in durability, with 2 Structure points.
+It has a maximum altitude of 4 (compared to the Fury’s 5), the same maximum speed and manoeuvrability, but a lower throttle.
+In a direct comparison, the Thunderbolt Fury at 25 points is a stronger aircraft than the Avenger with Twin Lascannons at 23 points.

-Finally, the Avenger also has a little tail gun, it is nothing special, but you never know, in one game it is bound to do something amazing and memorable.
+Finally, the Avenger also mounts a small tail gun.
+It is nothing special, but sooner or later it is bound to produce a memorable moment.

 Valkyries and Vendettas